omar-dajani/alzheimer-prediction/README.md

 `subjects.csv` – participant demographic and subject-level information<br>
 `UCSFFSX7.csv` – structural MRI measurements derived from FreeSurfer segmentation

-> Describe here: which ADNI tables were downloaded, how the merge was performed, what the final merged file is named, and where to place it in the directory before running the notebook.

 To apply for ADNI data access, visit: [adni.loni.usc.edu](https://adni.loni.usc.edu)

 Once access is granted and the data is prepared, place the merged CSV file at: